Vaints/write-ups/2023/TCP1PCTF2023/pwn/03Skull/README.md

 	-append "console=ttyS0 quiet kaslr panic=1 kpti=1 oops=panic" \
 ```
 </details>

+Based by the code above, there's some mitigation in this challenge such as SMEP, SMAP, KPTI and KASLR.

 Now, let's extract the initramfs.cpio.gz file using the following script: